Instructor & Club Leader

-In her free time, Julie enjoys museum visits, travel, sailing, dancing, floral art, and good conversation.
+In her free time, Julie enjoys museum visits, travel, reading, foraging, vegan cooking, floral art, and good conversation.
 She homeschools her youngest and enjoys every opportunity to work with eager students of all ages.
-She hopes to serve as a catalyst for people, that they might see and create more good in the world.
+Ms. Rohr hopes to serve as a catalyst for people, that they might see and create more good in the world.
 Perhaps you will spend some time with her this semester!

 Your enthusiasm for the subject matter is not only refreshing but infectious!

 We are so blessed to have had you in our lives to teach.